 - natural surroundings

-Please consider others in the community when using the facility and ensure dogs remain under effective control at all times.
+Please consider other users at this facility and ensure dogs remain under effective control at all times.

 If you are a victim of a dog attack, please report the incident to Council immediately on (08) 8408 0400 or firstname.lastname@example.org.

 We will ask you for details including the date, time, and location of the attack, as well as a description of the offending dog and/or owner.
 Please keep copies of any medical assistance required as a result of the attack.